Mzosindiso/HTML-CSS/README.md

 These are CSS statements that instruct how CSS should behave.
 They start with: @ followed by identifier and CSS block.

 			NB: Porfolio requirements
 - Professional bio, Acquired skills, Showcase completed projects, and get in touch.
+(HTML) <br>
+- Apply css to web pages, use selectors, manage color and multimedia, apply the box model, style hyperlinks.